RFASilva/Changes-Prototype/README.md

 retrieving the appropriate results.
 The browser-based client handles user interaction and data presentation and is written in Javascript, HTML5, WebGL, and it uses Leaflet to support the visualization of data on a map.

-It handles with data on the following format (longitude, latitude, a1, ..., an), i.e., spatio-temporal events.
+It handles with spatio-temporal events.
+By spatio-temporal events, we mean data with the following structure: (S, T, A1, …, AN) where S describes the location of the event (in two-dimensional space), T specifies the time moment, and  A1, …, AN are attributes detailing what has happened.
 The prototype was tested with data about accidents in USA and forest fires in Portugal